 US, other countries to tap strategic oil reserves in bid to tame inflation

-WASHINGTON : The US and several other countries will tap their national strategic petroleum reserves, senior Biden administration officials said Tuesday, in an attempt to bring down rising gasoline prices that have become a big contributor to inflation.
+US, other countries to tap strategic oil reserves in bid to tame inflation6 min read .
+Updated: 27 Nov 2021, 11:00 AM IST

-The US and several other countries will tap their national strategic petroleum reserves, senior Biden administration officials said Tuesday, in an attempt to bring down rising gasoline prices that have become a big contributor to inflation.
+The U.S. and several other countries will tap their national strategic petroleum reserves, senior Biden administration officials said Tuesday, in an attempt to bring down gasoline prices that have become a big contributor to inflation.

 Other countries participating in the release include China, India, Japan, South Korea and the U.K., the White House said.
 The U.S. will release 50 million barrels, officials said.